Snigdhabhatnagar/women-safety-app/README.md

 2. run ```npm install```
 3. run ```npm start```
 4. Install expo app on mobile device.
 5. Scan QR code from your mobile.
-Backend has already been deployed.
-So no need to worry.
+Backend has already been deployed ( No need to start that).

 To run the whole project:
 1. Open Frontend folder in CLI. ( cd Frontend)